 Manali has tonnes of options for sightseeing.
 Start with the Hadimba Temple, a unique shrine dedicated to Hidimbi Devi, the wife of Bhima.
 It’s in the middle of a forest dotted with tall cedar trees.

 Get a dose of Tibetan culture at the Tibetan Centre & Monastery.
-Laze around at Van Vihar.
+Laze around at Van Vihar or Nature Park.
 Take a dip in the sulphur infused hot water springs of Vashisht Village or do a short hike to Jogini Falls.
-In the evening, you can drop by Mall Road, the bustling heart of the city, and go on a shopping spree or try some of the popular restaurants.
+In the evening, you can drop by Mall Road or Old Manali, the bustling heart of the city, and go on a shopping spree or try some of the popular restaurants.